Robert Kozielski

-Robert Kozielski (born 5 September 1968) is a Polish former footballer who played as a striker.
+Robert Kozielski (born 5 September 1968) is a Polish former professional footballer who played as a forward.
+He is currently a professor at the University of Łódź, specialising in business and marketing.
+In 2022, he was awarded the Knight's Cross of the Order of Polonia Restituta.

 Career

 Kozielski started his career with Polish third tier side Orzeł Łódź.
 In 1988, Kozielski signed for ŁKS Łódź in the Polish top flight, where he made 21 league appearances and scored 5 goals.
-On 31 July 1988, he debuted for ŁKS Łódź during a 3–3 draw with Stal Mielec.
-On 31 July 1988, Kozielski scored his first 3 goals for ŁKS Łódź during a 3–3 draw with Stal Mielec.
+On 31 July 1988, he scored a hat-trick on his debut for ŁKS in a 3–3 draw with Stal Mielec.
 At the age of 22, he retired due to injury.